 Dealing with HM Revenue & Customs

-9.2 When dealing with HM Revenue & Customs on your behalf we are required to be honest and to take reasonable care to ensure that your returns are correct.
+9.2 When dealing with HMRC on your behalf we are required to be honest and to take reasonable care to ensure that your returns are correct.
 To enable us to do this, you are required to be honest with us and to provide us with all necessary information in a timely manner.
-For more information about ‘Your Charter’ for your dealings with HM Revenue & Customs, see www.hmrc.gov.uk/charter/index.htm.
-To the best of our abilities, we will ensure that HM Revenue & Customs meet their side of the Charter in their dealings with you.
+For more information about ‘Your Charter’ for your dealings with HMRC, see www.hmrc.gov.uk/charter/index.htm.
+To the best of our abilities, we will ensure that HMRC meet their side of the Charter in their dealings with you.

-9.3 We will take account of the steps and checks suggested by HM Revenue & Customs in their ‘Agent Toolkits’.
-While use of the Toolkits is voluntary, we will ensure that our quality control procedures match or enhance the suggestions in the Toolkits so that, in the unlikely event that HM Revenue & Customs consider any of your tax returns with which we assist to be inaccurate, we will be able to help you demonstrate to HM Revenue & Customs that reasonable care has been taken in the preparation of the return, thereby significantly reducing the possibility of an inaccuracy penalty being imposed.
+9.3 We will take account of the steps and checks suggested by HMRC in their ‘Agent Toolkits’.
+While use of the Toolkits is voluntary, we will ensure that our quality control procedures match or enhance the suggestions in the Toolkits so that, in the unlikely event that HMRC consider any of your tax returns with which we assist to be inaccurate, we will be able to help you demonstrate to HMRC that reasonable care has been taken in the preparation of the return, thereby significantly reducing the possibility of an inaccuracy penalty being imposed.
 To further reduce the possibility of an inaccuracy penalty, you will remain responsible for maintaining good quality supporting records for each return, for providing us with all relevant information and explanations and for acting on any advice that we give you.

 10 Help us to give you the right service

-10.1 If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by contacting our Managing Director John Shaw on 01204 388675.
+10.1 We are committed to providing you with a high quality service that is both efficient and effective.
+If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by contacting the principal contact named in Key Facts.

 10.2 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.
-If we do not answer your complaint to your satisfaction you may of course take up the matter with the Institute of Chartered Accountants in England and Wales.
+We will acknowledge your letter within five working days of its receipt and endeavour to deal with your complaint within eight weeks.
+If we do not answer your complaint to your satisfaction you may of course take up the matter with our professional body (see Key Facts).

 11 Applicable law